 Returning Students: If you would like to renew the insurance on your Chromebook, you need to complete this form and turn it in on your orientation day.
-If you do not renew your insurance, it expires on 8/19/2016.
+If you do not renew your insurance, it expires on the first day of school.

 View the entire WLA Acceptable Use Policy here.
 This includes all of the policies about network and computer access as well as privacy expectations for WLA users and guests.
 By using the WLA network and devices, you agree to this document.

 View the entire WLA Chromebook Handbook here.
 This includes all the policies about Chromebook check out, check in, use, repairs, and insurance.
 A short summary of this document is below.

 Please read through the Chromebook Handbook and return a printed, signed copy of the Chromebook agreement (Part E, Page 9) on your orientation day.
 These will also be accepted at the yearly athletic meeting and can be dropped off or mailed to the office at anytime.

 Each year, WLA issues a Chromebook to each student.
 This brings a whole new host of opportunities to the students and teachers at WLA!
 It also brings a number of questions from students and parents.